Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Wisconsin has combined with its opponents to score more than 40.5 points in three of five games this season.
+- Wisconsin and its opponents have combined to put up more than 39 points in three of five games this season.

-- The combined points per game average of the two teams, 54, is 13.5 points above Saturday's over/under.
+- The combined points per game average of the two teams, 54, is 15 points greater than Saturday's over/under.

-- This contest's over/under is 0.7 points fewer than the 41.2 these two squads combine to give up per game in 2021.
+- The 41.2 points per game these two squads have surrendered to opponents this season are 2.2 more than the 39 total in this contest.

-- The Badgers and their opponents have scored an average of 46.5 points per game in 2021, six more than Saturday's total.
+- The average total in Badgers games this season is 46.5, 7.5 points more than Saturday's over/under of 39.

 Wisconsin Stats and Trends

-- This season, the Badgers won ATS in their only game as a favorite of 13 points or more.
+- The Badgers covered the spread in their only game when favored by 14 points or more.

-- Wisconsin's games this year have hit the over on two of five set point totals (40%).
+- Wisconsin's games this year have gone over the total in two out of five opportunities (40%).

-- When Wisconsin scores more than 20.8 points, it is 2-0 against the spread and 2-0 overall.
+- The Badgers score 19.6 points per game, comparable to the 20.8 per matchup the Black Knights surrender.

-- Wisconsin is 2-2 against the spread and 2-2 overall when the team picks up more than 276 yards.
+- Wisconsin is 2-0 against the spread and 2-0 overall in games when it puts up more than 20.8 points.

-- This year, the Badgers have turned the ball over 14 times, nine more than the Black Knights' takeaways (5).
+- When Wisconsin totals over 276 yards, the team is 2-2 against the spread and 2-2 overall.

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.